speajus/diblob/docs/guide/what-is-diblob.md

 The proxy itself is the identifier.
 No separate tokens or keys needed.

 ### 2. Direct Usage
-Use the blob directly without calling `container.get()`.
+Use the blob directly without calling `container.resolve()`.
 It acts like the interface.

 ### 3. Type Safety
 The blob IS the type.
 TypeScript knows exactly what methods and properties are available.